My Pet Center

 Watching our cats suffer through illness is never pleasant, but it can be all the more difficult when the illness is complex and difficult to understand.
-Triaditis can be one such illness, particularly as it involves not one system of the body, but three.
+Triaditis in cats can be one such illness, particularly as it involves not one system of the body, but three.

 So, what exactly is triaditis?
 How do vets diagnose it?
 And can it be treated?